 - a.
 Press Insert.

 - b.
 Type a name for the hash.

 - c.
 Type the fingerprint of the hash.

-d.
+- d.
 Select whether this hash is active.
 Hashes can be made active, not active, default, or not default in this screen.

-- 3. Set FQDN.
-This option allows the Fully Qualified Domain Name (FQDN) of the SCS to be entered. - 4.
-Set PKI DNS Suffix.
-This option allows you to enter the PKI DNS Suffix of the SCS. - 5.
-Select Return to the Previous Menu.
+- 3. Set PKI DNS Suffix.
+This option allows you to enter the PKI DNS Suffix of the SCS.

+- 4. Select Return to the Previous Menu.